Portable generator safety tips

 - Always have a fully charged fire extinguisher nearby.

-KAEC Safety Director Clarence Greene’s: What to know before, during, and after you buy a portable generator
+From Kentucky Electric Cooperatives Safety & Loss Control: What to know before, during, and after you buy a portable generator:

 What do I think about when shopping for a portable generator?
 Most portable generators will not power your whole house or all appliances at once.
 You may need to rotate important loads like refrigerators, lights freezers, and heaters to keep from overloading a generator.
 Keep in mind that you may also have to assemble the unit.